InftyAI/llmaz/site/content/en/docs/features/broad-backends.md

 ---
-title: Supported Inference Backends
+title: Broad Inference Backends Support
-weight: 5
+weight: 1
 ---

 If you want to integrate more backends into llmaz, please refer to this [PR](https://github.com/InftyAI/llmaz/pull/182).
 It's always welcomed.